Chemical Spill & Plant Leak Attorneys

 What are my rights after a chemical spill accident?

-If you have been injured by a chemical spill, you should speak with a personal injury lawyer from our firm as soon as you can.
-Accidents of this nature are incredibly serious, so don’t let your employer try to dissuade you from seeking legal help.
-At Arnold & Itkin, we have helped hundreds of people who have been injured by chemical plant accidents obtain the recovery that they deserve.
-We can hold the responsible party accountable for your injuries, which is exactly what we will fight to do should you become a client of our firm.
+If you have been injured by a chemical spill, you should speak with a chemical plant accident lawyer from our law firm as soon as you can.
+Chemical spills and plant leaks are incredibly serious, so don’t let your employer try to dissuade you from seeking legal help.
+At Arnold & Itkin, we have helped hundreds of people who have been injured by chemical plant accidents recover what they needed to rebuild their lives.
+We’ve beaten the largest companies in the world because we refuse to back down—no matter what.